pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Factions/Solith.md

 # An Insight into the Solith of [[Quorritset]]

-Hailing from the unforgiving landscape of [[Irasnian Wastes]], the native insectoid species, the Solith, have evolved to thrive in their harsh desert homeland.
+Hailing from the unforgiving landscape of [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]], the native insectoid species, the Solith, have evolved to thrive in their harsh desert homeland.
 They have built a unique society within the city walls of [[Quorritset]], overcoming significant cultural discrepancies and occasional discord to share their habitat with another race – the reptilian [[Quorri]].

 The Solith's appearance mirrors their environment; their exoskeletons incorporate various hues of brown and yellow, providing a natural camouflage against the sand dunes.
 Equipped with multiple limbs and antennae that offer enhanced senses crucial for desert living, they are formidable warriors and industrious workers.